March 7, 2022

 Antifreeze

-Snow fleas produce an antifreeze that protects their cells from the damages due to freezing and allows these cold-blooded animals (exotherms) to remain active in the snow.
-The antifreeze is a glycine-rich protein that binds to ice crystals as soon as they start to form, which prevents them from growing larger.
+Snow fleas produce an antifreeze that protects their cells from damage caused by freezing and allows these cold-blooded animals (ectotherms) to remain active in the snow.
+The antifreeze is a glycine-rich protein that binds to ice crystals as soon as they start to form, preventing them from growing larger.

 A popular child’s toy can model how glycine works.
 The LEGO® company makes a brick they call a “tile” that doesn’t have studs on the upper surface.
 Once this smooth-topped tile is attached to a project, no additional bricks can be added at that spot.
 In the same way, once the glycine binds to an ice crystal, there is nowhere for more water molecules to connect, and the ice crystal stops growing and cannot damage a cell.